Empowering Newcomer MLs: Access to Content Area Classes for Better Language Learning

-If you’ve ever taught newcomer MLs, you’ve seen the same heartbreaking loop in thier content area classes:
+If you’ve ever taught newcomer MLs, you’ve seen the same heartbreaking loop in their content area classes:

 They sit.